 Micah joined the faculty of Stanford in 2006 and he is currently a Consulting Associate Professor in the Department of Electrical Engineering.
-His consulting work focuses on economic issues that arise in technology, such as commercial litigation, licensing and technology damages analysis, and investing in technologies as spin-out companies.
+Since 2010, his consulting work has focused on economic issues that arise in technology, such as commercial litigation, licensing and technology damages analysis, and investing in technologies as spin-out companies.
 His laboratory research focuses on developing and improving practical technologies for large markets undergoing rapid growth or change.
 He co-teaches EE204 (aka "Economics for Engineers"), which is a graduate course on New Product Development, Intellectual Property, Marketing and Finance for Stanford's Engineering and Computer Science graduate students.
 Prior students of EE204 have included the founders of Google, Yahoo!, Junglee (sold to Amazon.com for $180 Million) and Katango (sold to Google in 2011).